-Also the down payment requirements – generally 20% – make it extremely important for you to save as much as possible.
+Also, the down payment requirements – generally 20% – make saving as much as possible extremely important.

-Many first-time condo first-time Buyer thinks they can get away with putting less down.
-This is very rare in NYC.
+Many first-time condo buyers think they can get away with putting less down, which is rare in NYC.
 Even select condos that accept 10% down payments are less common.
 Most co-ops in NYC allow maximum financing of 80% (20% down payment).

 But some co-ops can have even stricter requests of 30% or higher down payments.
-Regardless of what type of property you plan to buy, save your money.
+You can save money on the property you plan to buy.

 First, you should save cash for a down payment.
-Then make sure to pay off or pay down your credit cards or any other high-interest rate revolving debts in a responsible way.
-If you are pursuing a co-op or condo purchase, the co-op board and your mortgage company will be evaluating your debt-to-income ratios.
+Then make sure to responsibly pay off or pay down your credit cards or any other high-interest rate revolving debts.
+If you are pursuing a co-op or condo purchase, the co-op board and your mortgage company will evaluate your debt-to-income ratios.

-You should not forget closing costs!
-There are also high closing costs NYC homebuyers have to pay.
-These costs can vary from one to two percent of the purchase price for co-ops and two to four percent for condos.
-And in some cases, even higher for new construction condos.
+These closing costs can vary from one to two percent of the co-op purchase price and two to four percent for condos.
+And, in some cases, even higher for new construction condos.

-You can estimate what you can expect to pay with NestApple’s NYC Closing Costs Calculator.
+You can estimate what you expect to pay with NestApple’s NYC Closing Costs Calculator.

 Many articles on first-time buyers’ program options will include “conforming” loans backed by Fannie Mae and Freddie Mac.
-However, this is disingenuous as loans for second homes, and investment properties can qualify for Fannie Mae and Freddie Mac.
-Furthermore, New Yorkers will find it tough to qualify for the loan limits set by Fannie Mae and Freddie Mac.
+However, this is disingenuous as loans for second homes and investment properties can qualify for Fannie Mae and Freddie Mac.
+Furthermore, New Yorkers will find it tough to be eligible for the loan limits Fannie Mae and Freddie Mac set.

-That’s because the new maximum loan size for conforming mortgages (FHA loans or USDA loans) is determined by the Federal Housing Finance Agency (FHFA)is $453,100 or $679,650 for high-cost areas like New York.
+That’s because the Federal Housing Finance Agency determines the new maximum loan size for conforming mortgages (FHA or USDA loans)is $453,100 or $679,650 for high-cost areas like New York.
 This means most New Yorkers will not be eligible for a conforming mortgage.

-While you may have seen some beautiful properties online, you need to have a firm understanding of what you can afford.
-Not what you think you can afford before you start searching.
-You should connect with a lender or mortgage broker to receive a pre-approval letter.
-They will verify your income, check your credit score.
+Before getting too excited about different properties, you must understand what you can afford.
+It would help if you connected with a lender or mortgage broker to receive a pre-approval letter.
+They will verify your income and check your credit score.

-Having a pre-approval not only gives you a clear understanding of how much you can spend on an apartment but also enables you to act quickly when you find a suitable apartment.
+A pre-approval gives you a clear understanding of how much you can spend on an apartment and enables you to act quickly when finding a suitable apartment.
 It’s customary to submit your pre-approval letter when you make an offer.

-Most first-time home buyers and veterans alike, start their searches too narrow and are forced to expand later.
+Most first-time home buyers start their searches with criteria that might be too narrow and are forced to expand later.
 It is best to keep an open mind when you begin your apartment search.
-So cast a wide net early to save yourself time.
-As you research neighborhoods that fit your personality, commute, and budget, include several neighborhoods for comparison.

 This allows you to discover more properties and increases your probability of finding “the one.”
 You can start searching with your customized property feed.

 With over 8.5 million people competing for a place to live in NYC, purchasing an apartment in this city will be as competitive as finding a rental.
-If you see a well-priced condo or co-op in your budget, it likely won’t last long, even in a slower buyer’s market.
-Just as important as it is to act quickly when you like an apartment.
-You have to be prepared that you may miss a few due to competition from other buyers, particularly all-cash buyers.
+It likely won’t last long if you see a well-priced condo or co-op in your budget.

-If you find yourself in a bidding war for your dream apartment, here are tips for winning a bidding war in NYC.
+In the case of multiple offers, there will be a bidding war; here are tips for winning a bidding war in NYC.

-It’s one of the most significant investments of your life, especially as a first-time homebuyer.
-Therefore it’s precious to receive expert advice from someone who has your best interest as a priority.
-It would be best if you chose a buyer’s broker to represent you.
+Buying a home will probably be your most significant investment as a first-time buyer.
+Therefore it’s crucial to receive advice from someone with your best interest as a priority.
+The best action would be to hire a buyer’s broker to represent you.

-A buyer’s broker assists with your search explains the documents you will need to compile (including your mortgage pre-approval and REBNY Financial Statement).
+A buyer’s broker assists with your search and explains the documents you must compile (including your mortgage pre-approval and REBNY Financial Statement).

-He/she guides you through the negotiation process when making an offer, prepares your board packages, and more.
+They guide you through the negotiation process when making an offer, prepare your board packages and more.
 Plus, a buyer’s broker is an advocate for your interests.
-If you deal directly with a listing broker, you may want to be wary of dual agency.
+If you deal directly with a listing broker, you may want to be wary of a dual agency.

-For example, if you buy a $1,500,000 apartment, you could receive up to $30,000 cashback as a commission rebate.
-When you are purchasing an apartment in NYC, getting money back from NestApple is pretty sweet.
-That’s extra money you can use to furnish your new apartment, offset your closing costs, or replenish your savings.
+For example, buying a $1,500,000 apartment could receive up to $30,000 as a commission rebate.
+When purchasing an apartment in NYC, getting money back from NestApple is pretty sweet.
+You can use that additional money to furnish your new apartment, cover your closing costs, or add to your savings.

-Purchasing an apartment for the first time in NYC may seem overwhelming, but if you are already doing your research and preparing yourself for the process, you are ahead of the game.
-Make sure to ask questions and get advice from a local real estate agent.
+Purchasing an apartment for the first time in NYC may seem overwhelming, but if you are already researching and preparing for the process, you are ahead.
+Ask questions and get advice from a local real estate agent.